CCL Design Studio

-This is an interdisciplinary, studio-based course focused on designing and implementing theoretically-grounded tools for K12 teaching and learning.
-Over the semester, teams of students will articulate a learning goal and then design, build, deploy, and analyze an AI application in partnership with a school or community organization.
+Critical Computational Literacies Design Studio is an interdisciplinary, studio-based course focused on designing and implementing theoretically-grounded tools for K12 teaching and learning.
+Over the semester, teams of students will articulate a learning goal and then design, build, deploy, and analyze a technology for teaching and learning K12 computing in partnership with a school or community organization.
+Our spring 2024 iteration focused on AI in education.

 Students from multiple departments with experience in design, education research, and/or computer science are encouraged to join.
 Interested students should either enroll in LAI 686, or contact Dr. Proctor for more information.